giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

 Once you installed the `aws-efs-csi-driver` from _Giant Swarm Playground_ catalog, Kubernetes cluster will have a storage class `efs-csi` deployed.

 ## Deploy a sample application

 In order to see if all works out we need to create some manifests:

-First we apply a PersistentVolume with a capacity of 5 GB storage, here you need to provide EFS instance id.
+First we apply a PersistentVolume with a capacity of 5 GB storage, here you need to provide EFS instance id:

 ```yaml
 apiVersion: v1